Why Books Are Banned

 And Tango Makes Three, an award-winning picture book written by Justin Richardson and Peter Parnell and illustrated by Henry Cole, has been consistently challenged since its publication in 2005 for being “unsuitable for young children,” among other reasons.
 Based on a true story, Tango tells the story of two male penguins living at a zoo who hatch an egg together; the baby penguin is named Tango, and the threesome become a family (“Banned: And Tango Makes Three”).

-And Tango Makes Three by Justin Richardson and Pete Parnell, illustrated by Henry Cole, Simon & Schuster Books for Young Readers
+And Tango Makes Three by Justin Richardson and Pete Parnell, illustrated by Henry Cole, Simon & Schuster Books for Young Readers, all rights reserved.
+Image used pursuant to Fair Use.

 In speaking about their inspiration for writing Tango, Richardson and Parnell cited the need for parents to have picture books that reflect the diversity of families.
 “This story seemed to us a perfect way for them to open a discussion of about queer families with the confidence of knowing that they were doing it in an age-appropriate way,” they explain (Moye).